Tower of Siloam: "Repent" and "perish" in the New Testament

 Whether due to persecution or misadventure, repentance is universally strongly and earnestly required by Jesus.
 The time is short, and therefore the time for repentance is now.
 In his response to both tragedies, Jesus dismissed personal guilt or causation as the reason they became victims.
 Instead, he turned the focus toward those wanting to hear "why".

 Twice in this brief passage, Jesus declared, "...unless you repent, you too will all perish."
-Jesus' clear focus is on the need for everyone to "repent" of their sins before God.
+Jesus's clear focus is on the need for everyone, individually, to "repent" of their sins before God.
 His answer cannot mean that all unrepentant people will die deservedly.
 Neither can it mean that people can escape physical death by repenting of their sins since eventually every living person dies.
 So perish here is something more than just to die a physical death.

 The word "perish" in the New Testament very often refers to a terrible judgment following one's physical death.
 Since Jesus connects it directly to sin and says it can be escaped by repentance, "perish" here most logically refers to the final judgment.
 For example, in John 3:16 Jesus says, "For God so loved the world that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life."
 Perishing is the biblical alternative to having everlasting life.
 Perishing is what happens to those who do not have eternal life.
 The same principle appears in John 10:28 where Jesus says, "I give them eternal life, and they shall not perish for ever."

 Identification

-Bible commentator Matthew Henry references contemporary theologian Dr. Joseph Lightfoot, who identified the Pool of Siloam with the Pool of Bethesda and conjectured that the Tower of Siloam may have been supporting one of the five porches of the Pool of Bethesda mentioned in the Gospel of John, and that the 18 victims were killed by the falling porch.
+In the eighteenth century, bible commentator Matthew Henry (1662-1714) referenced contemporary speculation by theologian Dr. Joseph Lightfoot, who identified the Pool of Siloam with the Pool of Bethesda and conjectured that the Tower of Siloam may have been supporting one of the five porches of the Pool of Bethesda mentioned in the fifth chapter of the Gospel of John, and that the 18 victims were killed by the falling porch.
 This was contested when the real Pool of Bethesda was discovered in north Jerusalem.

+In 1920, Raymond Weill proposed that one of the towers flanking the Pilaster wall next to the Pool of Siloam could be the "Tower of Siloam."
+In 2023, Nacshon Szanton demonstrated that indeed both towers were constructed in the Hellenistic period, and were rebuilt in the first century.

 Other Bible commentators have speculated that the Tower of Siloam may have been part of a Roman aqueduct connected to the Pool of Siloam.
 At least two aqueducts are known to have carried water to the pool from the Gihon Spring, but these aqueducts were built into the ground, not on elevated viaducts requiring towers.

 It has also been speculated that the tower was a fortress built to defend the city, similar to the Phasael tower.